LegalComponents/IAuth/GitHubAnalytics/TransactiveDB.md

 I am still unclear on exactly what insights or analytics would be yielded from this Transactive DB or who those would relate to this research project.
 It almost sounds like the Transactive DB project assumes that users are interacting with the DB while they work and those interactions result in triggering issues and other data.
 If that is the case, then the broadscale analytics that span all users of GitHub would be apparently a poor fit until and unless all users of GitHub use Transactive DB.
 If there is a large cluster of users who currently use this DB project then perhaps the population is large or otherwise interesting enough to warrant some sort of play in the scope of research being considered now.

 On the other hand, if this Transactive DB approach can easily and quickly be applied retroactively in some way to a population of GitHub users and repositories and activities, etc there may be a more obvious relevance of the project to the data science approach, timing and scope of this research project.
 If anybody has more info on this, please share it.
 I will also take this up directly with the researcher once I connect with him.

+# Next Steps:

+I will check in with the researcher to get more context and I'd be pleased to hear the views of others (see Issue #4).
+If it turns out that Transactive DB is not a great fit at this time for any reason, but there is a good fit for collaboration with the researcher, then I'd like to extend an invitation to Michele Catasta to jump in to our resarch project and help complete an initial analysis of GitHub API data to explore patterns related to skill learning and productivity.